 How to Pay For Your Study Abroad Adventure

 Study Abroad can be expensive.
 Before you sign up to go, make sure you have or can get the money you will need.
 If you attend Missouri Valley College on financial aid, some of that money can be applied toward Study Abroad.
 Meet with Paul Gordon, Director of Financial Aid, to get information about your particular situation.
-Paul will need to know the cost of attendance (tuition, fees, books, living expenses, etc.) for the program you are interested in, so you should calculate that before you talk with her.
+Paul will need to know the cost of attendance (tuition, fees, books, living expenses, etc.) for the program you are interested in, so you should calculate that before you talk with him.

 State and federal financial aid (including Pell Grants) as well as student loans can be applied toward Study Abroad.
 Missouri Valley College (MVC) scholarships cannot because they are tuition discounts rather than scholarships.